We are immensely proud of the work we do in the community.

 These themes ensure that we give our people the chance to be involved in the community, linking their volunteering to their learning and development.
 It enables us to better understand those using (or not using) financial services and connect what we learn with our core function of financial regulation.

-In September 2018, we launched Inspiring Futures our flagship corporate responsibility programme, which aims to build skills, confidence and resilience in young people.
-It was successfully piloted with 120 Year 7 students in two Newham schools, Sarah Bonnell and Rokeby and is now being expanded to Year 8 students and to Lister school.
-The programme is aligned to our social mobility agenda aiming to create a talent pipeline for the FCA and the firms we regulate.
+Inspiring Futures is our flagship corporate responsibility programme, which aims to build skills, confidence and resilience in young people.
+We have partnered with 3 secondary schools in Newham, Sarah Bonnell, Rokeby and Lister.
+The programme supports our social mobility agenda and is delivered through a series of school-based activities, which have recently been adapted and are currently being delivered virtually.
 We believe working with young people can help to prevent future societal issues occurring and provide impactful and sustainable change.

-Each year our new graduates are set the ‘CEO Challenge’, where they are tasked with sourcing and delivering a community project over a six-month period.
+Each year our new graduates and apprentices are set the ‘CEO Challenge’, where they are tasked with sourcing and delivering a community project over a 6-month period.
 The projects complement our business goals, bringing to life our Mission, developing professional skills and benefitting the community.
-In 2018 the wining team produced financial awareness videos in British Sign Language to support the deaf and hard of hearing community in Newham.
+In 2020 the winning team created a multi-faith information booklet and prototype website that helps to prevent vulnerable consumers from harm in their time of bereavement.